"How beautiful, how sad, and what a powerful message."

 Get Involved

 In July 2023, Daniel published an editorial in Canada’s National Observer entitled “A whale taught me how to live.”
-The piece discusses his personal experiences with grief, how Tahlequah’s odyssey inspired him to make this film, and the urgency of using grief to motivate positive change for orcas and humans alike.
+The piece discusses his personal experiences with loss, how Tahlequah inspired him to make this film, and the urgency of using grief to motivate positive change for orcas and humans alike.

-To that end, we are currently preparing a list of organizations you can support, and actions you can take, to help save the southern resident orca population.
+To that end, we are preparing for the film’s life beyond the festival circuit.
+When the time comes, the film will be available to audiences in conjunction with a list of organizations they can support, and actions they can take, to help save the southern resident orca population.

-Check back here soon for updates, and be sure to follow us on Instagram below in the meantime:
+Check back here throughout 2024 for updates, and be sure to follow us on Instagram in the meantime:

 Production Stills